Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 In the second wizzard step, shown on the screenshot below the mapping is furher defined:
 1. Editing the source template directly or use a snooped template by pressing button ```Snooped templates```
-2. Editing the target templatedirectly or use a sample template by pressing button ```Sample target template```
+2. Editing the target template directly or use a sample template by pressing button ```Sample target template```
 3. Adding substitutions

 ![Define Templates](resources/image/Generic_MQTT_MappingTemplate.png)